Kalpa-Services/wpnix2/README.md

 Prerequisites
 -------------

--   An Ubuntu server (18.04 or later recommended).
+-   An Ubuntu server (18.04 or later recommended) with a minumum of 2GB RAM.
 -   Root privileges on the server.
 -   Basic knowledge of terminal and command-line operations.
 -   A domain name pointing to your server's IP address.